saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp2.jpg">

-* Press the browse button for the "Private key file".
+* Press the browse button for the "Private key file" and navigate to where you stored your pem file in the Prerequisites.
+* In the file type select "All Private Key Files".

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp3.jpg">

-* In the file type select "All Private Key Files".
-* Browse to where you stored your pem file in the Prerequisites, select it, and press Open.
+* Select your pem file and press Open.
+* Press OK to convert the Open SSH Private Key to a Putty (ppk) format.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp4.jpg">

-* Press OK to convert the Open SSH Private Key to a Putty (ppk) format.
+* For the Password enter the main password that you used when you created your appliance in CAL.SAP.com and press OK.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp5.jpg">

-* For the Password enter the main password that you used when you created your appliance in CAL.SAP.com and press OK.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp6.jpg">